enyalabs/EnyaFHE/utility_client/README.md

 python3 algo_list.py -s '5b745EDBb3f55ab7A12F9220'
 ```

-If your token is correct, and you have configured algoerithms, you will see an output like
+If your token is correct, and you have configured algorithms, you will see an output like
 ```
 $ python3 algo_list.py -s '5b745EDBb3f55ab7A12F9220'